krausality/package_pdf2anki/BUILD.md

 # BUILD.md

 This `BUILD.md` provides instructions for building the `pdf2anki` project.
-You can choose between two build techniques:
+You can choose between three build techniques:

 1. **Technique 1 (Online)**: Using `python -m build --wheel`
 2. **Technique 2 (Offline)**: Using `python setup.py bdist_wheel`
+3. **Technique 3 (Offline via TOML)**: Using `python -m build --wheel` with cached dependencies

 ## Table of Contents